Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 - [Node Index Document](../docs/1.7/3DNodeIndexDocument.cmn.md): A lightweight resource that represents a node, its topology, and other sub-resources.
 - [Feature Data](../docs/1.7/featureData.cmn.md): A text resource that identifies the features within a node.
 It can store the geometry and attributes for all the features in the node either by value or by reference.
-- [Geometry](../docs/1.7/geometry.cmn.md): The geometries of the features, the identifiers of the owning features, the mapping between individual feature and  geometry segments.
+- [Geometry](../docs/1.7/geometry.cmn.md): Describes the geometries of the features and the mapping between individual feature and geometry segments.
 - [Attribute](../docs/1.7/attributeStorageInfo.cmn.md): Describes the structure of the binary attribute data.
 - [Texture](../docs/1.7/textureDefinition.cmn.md): Describes how a feature is to be rendered.
 - [Material](../docs/1.7/materialDefinitions.cmn.md): Describes how a material is to be rendered. *Only supported in v1.7.*